Symmetronic/discrete-wavelets/README.md

 ### Node Modules

-- Run `npm install discrete-wavelets --save`
+- Run `npm install discrete-wavelets`
 - Add an import to the npm package `import wt from 'discrete-wavelets';`
 - Then you can use the library in your code.